 Treatment depends on the underlying cause and may include:

-Horner’s syndrome usually resolves, however, your veterinarian may treat symptomatic symptoms with eye drops to dilate the pupil.
+- Horner’s syndrome usually resolves; however, your veterinarian may treat symptoms with eye drops to dilate the pupil.

 The prognosis varies depending on the cause.
 Seek veterinary attention immediately if you notice your cat has different sized pupils.